OPPORTUNITIES TO PARTICIPATE AT UUFCC

 Cakes for the Queen of Heaven – “This workshop series examines important elements of today’s women’s lives; personal, interpersonal, and societal.”
 (See http://www.cakesforthequeenofheaven.org/ for more information) First Wednesday of the month, 2:00–4:00, plus occasional trips; see Annie Ross-Shea or Cathy Shea++.

 “Conversation Among Friends” - We are friends who care about one another and are interested in each person's perspective.
 A true conversation unfolds based on listening and building on the ideas already expressed.
 Sundays @ 9:00; see Ronna James++.

 Spiritual Growth Opportunities

 Chalice Circles – Chalice Circles encourage people in their spiritual growth and help them develop relationships of substance and depth.
 The primary subject matter of Chalice Circles is the members’ lives.
+They meet on the 2nd and 4th Saturdays, 2-3:30 pm.
 See Joseph Fenty++.

 Children’s Religious Education and Childcare - Sundays following the Chalice Lighting (see Jennifer Rose++)

 Note: Children in Religious Education classes attend services on the 1st Sunday of each month and Sundays when Charlotte County has a vacation during the school year.
 Childcare is available every week from 10-12.